Top 13 Examples of High-Converting Checkout Page Design in 2024: Desktop and Mobile

 This final step is going through the checkout page on your eCommerce website, where the payment process and transaction occur.
 Here, your customers see all the shipping information as well.

-The checkout page is also where the customer completes their order, chooses a shipment and payment method, and enters their information.
+The checkout page is also where customers complete their order, choose a shipment and payment method, and enter their information.

 Basically, there are two types of checkout pages: one-page and multi-page.
 Just keep reading to see how these two are different.